AdonousTech/alexa-skills-starter-template/README.md

 ```

 ### Update the existing Alexa Skill Kit Trigger for the Lambda Function
-When you created the Cloudformation stack earlier, it included a AWS Lambda Permission that allows the Alexa Skill Skit to invoke the lambda function.
+When you created the Cloudformation stack earlier, it included an AWS Lambda Permission that allows the Alexa Skill Skit to invoke the lambda function.
 However, this trigger did not include an EventSourceToken which is used as an additional layer of security on the trigger.
 In the context of an Alexa Skill, the EventSourceToken is the actual skill id.
 Associating this value with the trigger ensures that only the Alexa Skill with the specified ID can trigger the specific lambda function.

 * Make a note of the skill id from **.ask/config**
 ```